-If you were charged with a federal crime, you need the best defense to protect your freedom.
-The federal criminal justice system can be intimidating, and you need a federal criminal attorney defending you in Court.
-Kontos Law is here to help you if you were wrongly accused of a federal crime that you did not commit.
 Were you told by law enforcement, detective, or investigating officer that you are under federal investigation?
 If the FBI, DEA, Health and Human Services Department, DOJ, or other federal organization says that a case has been opened against you it is time to call our criminal defense law firm so we can start building your defense.
-Contact Kontos Law for a free consultation and to learn more about your legal options and possible defense strategies.
+Contact us today for a confidential consultation and to learn more about your legal options and possible defense strategies.

-You should know that finding an attorney experienced with federal cases and the federal Courts in Texas is of the utmost importance.
-Your defense counselor will discuss your case and possible defense strategies with you, along with any known evidence and the federal investigative process that in many cases spans several years.
 Our defense counselors will also explain the possible punishment for a conviction, including prison time so you understand the severity of the federal charges.
 Our law firm does not discuss these things with you to alarm you, we believe that treating clients with honesty and integrity is the right thing to do.

 Federal criminal charges encompass a wide range of offenses, from violent crimes such as interstate kidnapping to white collar crimes such as mail fraud.
 The following is a list of some of the more common federal crimes: